fmasutti/interview-ios-dynamic-swiftui-sample/README.md

 ### API Integration

 - Integrated with the local `data.json` file to mimic an external API.
-- Created a `DuckCoinAPIService` class that pretends to access some external API using `URLSession` OR `Alamofire` but at end it just access the local `data.json`.
+- Created a `DuckCoinAPIService` class that pretends to access some external API using in theory would be there any code related with `URLSession` OR `Alamofire` but at this sample  it just access the local `data.json`.
 - Parsed the JSON data using `Codable` structures All those model was created by AI.
 - Displayed the fetched data in the SwiftUI views.

-### State Management
+### State / Binding

 - Used `@State` properties to manage local state within views.
 - Implemented an `ObservableObject` class to manage shared state across views.
 - Bound the state to the UI using property wrappers like `@Published`.

-## Branches

-- **InterviewResult**: This branch contains the code I wrote during the interview process.
-The test took 1 hour.
-  - **IMPORTANT**: Look for the `// FIXME: (JUST SWAP THE "componentType" TO id)` comments.
-There are 2 incidences in the project where this makes a significant difference in the final result.
-I didn't catch these during the test as I was really nervous.
-- **Main**: This branch includes minor improvements made after completing the solution with the company.
+- The `DynamicViewProtocol` is the Protocol that has the `components`, `binding` and `events` that should be read from json and used in the ViewModel
+- The `DynamicViewProtocolExtension` is an extension added responsable to read / Store the components/Binding/Events from the dynamicUI.

 ### AI Assistance

 - During this test, I was able to use the AI to speed up the process.
 I used Copilot over the installed version on my Xcode to assist with coding tasks.

+### Next Steps

+- Implemente a base class, protocol, ViewModifier to load/populate content on the view instead of just use the code that is in the `StartView`. this are could be improved for sure!
+- Work on unit Tests.
+- Work on UI Tests.

-## Conclusion
+- ## Conclusion

 In this challenge, I demonstrated my skills in SwiftUI, API integration, state management, and error handling.
-The resulting application is dynamic, responsive, and handles external data effectively.
+The resulting application is dynamic, responsive.

-## Repository Link

-You can find my code implementation and additional details in this repository: [iOS Dynamic SwiftUI Sample](https://github.com/fmasutti/interview-ios-dynamic-swiftui-sample)

 Feel free to explore the code and reach out if you have any questions or feedback!